 We value results and believe in recognizing and rewarding performance.
 Our comprehensive total reward compensation philosophy is rooted in a real-time market-based approach, where we reward and recognize value creation and cultural alignment.
 We participate in industry-specific benchmarking surveys ensuring comparison points against local markets in a comprehensive manner.
 Overall, our employee compensation programs consist of an annual base salary, a discretionary performance-based annual cash incentive award and a discretionary long-term equity incentive award.
-All of our employees are eligible for the discretionary short-term incentive and long-term equity incentive awards, which are based on both specific Company performance metrics and individual performance outcomes.
+All of our employees are eligible for the discretionary long-term equity incentive awards and discretionary short-term cash incentive awards based on both specific Company performance metrics tied to the same scorecard as the executive annual incentive awards and individual performance outcomes.
 These awards are a central part of ensuring that we competitively reward our employees in order to attract and retain top talent, as well as ensuring that their work efforts align with our stockholders by providing stock ownership opportunities for 100% of our employees.